Excellent recycling services don't happen by accident, so we set out the standards we will meet, based on what you have told us.

 - You will make your own arrangements to dispose of your waste if you did not present your waste on time to avoid adding unnecessary cost to the service.

-In 2013 the Council's refuse and recycling collections policy resulted in a reduction in the size of the standard wheeled bin for refuse from a 240 litre wheeled bin to a 180 litre wheeled bin.
+In 2013 the Council's Refuse & recycling collections policy (PDF Document, 0.62 Mb) resulted in a reduction in the size of the standard wheeled bin for refuse from a 240 litre wheeled bin to a 180 litre wheeled bin.

 Please note, the current refuse and recycling policy was refreshed in June 2015.
 As part of the refresh it made clear that clear that the Council's recently introduced policy of issuing new and replacement 180l sized wheeled bins for refuse applies to all households in the District (for households of between 1 and 3 occupants) and not just new households.